BU

 Final Response

 When the release reaches PyPI, lead with the PyPI version URL.
-Also report the tag, GitHub Actions run URL, workflow conclusion, and published wheel filenames.
+Also report the tag, GitHub Actions run URL, workflow conclusion, GitHub Release URL, and all published wheel and source-distribution filenames.
 If the release did not reach PyPI, report the exact failed command/job/step and the next recovery action.

 Search skills